Epistemic Errors of Imperfect Multitask Learners When Distributions Shift: ADDITIONAL RELATED WORKS

 for an appropriate distance function $\mathrm{d}$, the learner's chosen parameter distribution $\dist^{\thetavals}_N$ and an appropriate asymptotic distribution $\overrightarrow{\dist}^{\thetavals}$.\footnote{ Subscript $N$ denotes the dependence of $\dist^{\thetavals}_N$ on sample size $N$.
-We use capital $N$ to denote the size of a sample of (usually independent and identically distributed) data points.
-This is distinct from the usage of $n$ in the main text to denote the number of tasks the learner observes data from. } Each asymptotic statistical theoretic result is specific to a particular rule by which the learner selects $\dist^{\thetavals}_N$.
+We use capital $N$ to denote the size of a sample of (usually independent and identically distributed) data points. } Each asymptotic statistical theoretic result is specific to a particular rule by which the learner selects $\dist^{\thetavals}_N$.
 For example, seminal results show that likelihood-based procedures --- where parameters are chosen according to their ability to make the observed data seem likely --- converge towards a symmetric distribution centered on a value that ``fits best'' in a well-defined way \citep{le-cam_asymptotic_1953,van-der-vaart_asymptotic_2000}.
 Unlike SLT results, which depend on the empirical risk, AST results are guarantees that can be made before data are seen.
 However, these guarantees hold only in the asymptotic regime and may not characterize behavior for any finite $N$.
-A subset of AST is concerned with characterizing \textit{rates of convergence}.
+A subset of AST is concerned with characterizing \textit{rates of convergence} (e.g., \citealp{shen_rates_2001}).
 This literature considers the sequence of chosen parameter distributions implied by increasing values of $N$, characterizing how this sequence behaves as a function of $N$.

-Although our framework characterizes the closeness of predictive distributions, and so is fundamentally different from AST, we are inspired by several core AST concepts: (i) We consider probabilistic predictors, which in practice are often parametric probability models in which epistemic uncertainty is represented as uncertainty about the parameters' value, (ii) our results are stated in terms of the distance between distributions, and (iii) a core quantity in our main result is the degree of convergence, which would allow the substitution of results on convergence in specific learning paradigms into our generic framework.
+Although our framework characterizes the closeness of predictive distributions, and so is fundamentally different from AST, we are inspired by several core AST concepts: (i) The probabilistic predictors we consider are in practice often parametric probability models in which epistemic uncertainty is represented as uncertainty about the parameters' value (see in particular our analysis of Bayesian transfer learning in \Cref{sec:cases,ap:cases}), (ii) our results are stated in terms of the distance between distributions, and (iii) a core quantity in our main result is the degree of convergence, which would allow the substitution of results on convergence in specific learning paradigms into our generic framework.

-\section{Proofs}
+\section{PROOFS}

 We here provide complete proofs of all the mathematical results in the paper.